CatcherGG/Javanium/README.md

 Javanium is using a P2P network that uses a server to track the current active users in the system.
 The server is based on Jetty, Jersey and SQLite.
 (To hold the subscribers).

+The server is cleaning the database periodically of old Subscribers it didn't hear from for 30 minutes.

 ## Current status
 Working on P2P Client.
 (Basic wallet example)